0xGabi/ConsenSysProject/README.md

 3. Set Up MetaMask for project - import with seed phrase "hild relax seven grocery thumb glove age body tube width grief clap"
     1. change the network to Private Network, set port to: 8545
-    2. This will set account[0] for you.
+    2. This will set account[0].

 4. Compile truffle
-Compile the project in standard manner from the directory where the files are located.
+Compile the project from the directory where the files are located.

 ```
 truffle compile